 My parent’s generation all emigrated from Vietnam, so the cousins are all first generation born here.
 Even though typically the parents have prepared the entire Christmas and Thanksgiving meals, we’ve for whatever reason done it American style, with stuffing, cranberry sauce, honey-glazed ham, and of course a massive turkey.

 The turkey always seems to be three times the size that we never end up eating all of it on the first day, but that’s ok!
 This leftover turkey serves as the base for our yearly tradition of the morning after holiday cháo gà.
+I typically brine my turkey and chicken with herbs and spices, and even then those flavors don’t owerpower this cháo recipe, but the chicken is moist and flavorful.

 The chicken, turkey, and broth